-EnviroScience has over 20 years of combined experience working with algae to provide algae identification, analysis, and lab services and is approved by the Ohio EPA for Total Microcystin Testing for drinking water (Extracellular and Intracellular Microcystins- ADDA by ELISA Analytical Methodology, Version 2.2, November 2015, Ohio EPA DES 701.0).
+EnviroScience has over 30 years of experience working with algae to provide algae identification, analysis, and lab services and is approved by the Ohio Environmental Protection Agency (EPA) for Total Microcystin Testing for drinking water (Extracellular and Intracellular Microcystins- ADDA by ELISA Analytical Methodology, Version 2.2, November 2015, Ohio EPA DES 701.0).

 Algae play an integral role in the environment, contributing to a majority of the primary productivity in waterbodies.
-Based on the species assemblage it’s possible to tell if the ecosystem is in balance.
-In some cases too much primary productivity can produce deleterious effects (i.e. Harmful Algal Blooms).
+Based on the species assemblage, it’s possible to tell if the ecosystem is in balance.
+In some cases, too much primary productivity can produce deleterious effects (i.e., Harmful Algal Blooms or HABs).
 EnviroScience has the capabilities and resources to promptly address your water quality concerns by analyzing microcystin samples.

-EnviroScience provides identification, enumeration, biovolume measurements and photo-documentation services for marine and freshwater environments using EPA and other standard methods.
-Our highly experienced phytoplankton and periphyton taxonomists coupled with our state-of-the-art microscopy equipment and software ensure accuracy and taxonomic consistency.
-We offer:
+EnviroScience provides identification, enumeration, biovolume measurements, and photo-documentation services for marine and freshwater environments using EPA and other standard methods.
+Our highly experienced phytoplankton and periphyton taxonomists, coupled with our state-of-the-art microscopy equipment and software, ensure accuracy and taxonomic consistency.

 - Phytoplankton Analysis